CalmBit/gorrent-server/README.md

 It's still a major work in progress, so please don't be surprised if nothing works - it's meant to fail in a lot of ways.
-Not to mention that, as of writing this README, there's no download functionality, nor even a format for an interface, making this unusable in every way.
+Not to mention that, as of writing this README, there's no actual functionality.